 For Windows users, random hanging or freezing of the computer isn’t uncommon and happens to me too.
 And there have been scenarios when certain applications (or rather processes) get stuck into that never ending “Not Responding” state.
-During such times, I rely on Task Manager to get moving.
+During such times, I rely on

 I am mainly talking about forceful killing of applications/processes to resume work or to start a new instance of the same.
 However, during times of haste I have accidently killed system processes, as a result of which things get worse.
 This definitely is my carelessness, but more importantly what I am trying to convey is that the risk and danger is always there.

 Cool Tip: You can start the Task Manager by using Ctrl + Alt + Del option and choosing the right option.
 Better, just use Ctrl + Shift + Esc to save that extra click.

 You know, you could be sharing your computer or letting a newbie (like my little nephew) use it.
 And this also means that you have doubled your risk.
 So, I considered installing an alternative to the Task Manager that provides a quick app access for killing and restarting processes.
 The advantage is that it hides all other features of the overloaded manager.

 Task ForceQuit is different from what we have already talked about in the past.
 At that time our motto was to aid you into more analysis options.
 Today we plan to help you get rid of the clutter and minimize everything into one simple tool.

 Installing and Using Task ForceQuit